 A tried and true method of sealing used ingredients is to bury its components in the ground.
 For those who live in an urban environment and do not have access to open land, it is equally effective to bury them in a flower bed or in a pot.

 Our wonderful Earth eventually absorbs and recycles everything, whether that be energy or matter.
 The earth is truly the only suitable way to get rid of those potentially dangerous materials.

 If you are familiar with geomantic energies, then the location of the remains to be buried can also make a difference.
-In general, active points will disperse the concentrated energy more quickly, but they can have other unpredictable effects.
+Active points will disperse the concentrated energy more quickly, but they can have other unpredictable effects.

 So, while we are on the theme of the Earth, what is wrong with putting the ingredients of the spell in normal garbage?
-If it ends up in a landfill, how is it different than to bury it alone?
+How is it different from burying it alone if it ends up in a landfill?

 The subconscious recognizes the end of the work during the burial of these elements, but as with a small ceremony, ignoring the items when we throw them away, without thinking about them.

 In the subconscious, the ritual is not over.
 If you really must unload these remains in a normal garbage can, it is good to take a moment to visualize them and send them to the Earth, as if we were burying them with a shovel.

 When to bury the remains of a ritual?